JacksonBurns/astartes/paper.md

 With this small change, an extrapoative sampler based on k-means clustering will be used.

-Inside cheminformatics, `astartes` makes use of all molecular featurization options implemented in \texttt{AIMSim}, which includes those from virtually all popular descriptor generation tools.
+Inside cheminformatics, `astartes` makes use of all molecular featurization options implemented in `AIMSim`, which includes those from virtually all popular descriptor generation tools.

 The codebase itself has a clearly defined contribution guideline and thorough, easily accesible documentation.
 The functionality is checked nightly via GitHub actions Constant Integration testing.
 Test coverage currently sits at >99%, and all pull requests are automatically subject to a coverage check and merged only if they cover all existing and new lines added.